arepaFlipper/6.006_notes/Intro_algo_6006/lecture15/README.md

 ![Shortest Path Example: Bold Edges give predecessor $\prod$ relationships](graph0.jpg)

 #### Negative-Weighted Edges:
+##### motivations:
+- Decision making, when you have a negative impact on your budget by doing x task to accomplish a project faster.
+- Reverse tolls.
+- social networks.
 - Natural in some applications (e.g., logarithms used for weights)
 - Some algorithms disallow negative weight edges (e.g., Dijkstra)
-- If you have negative weight edges, you might alse have negative weight cycles
+- If you have negative weight edges, you might also have negative weight cycles

   $\implies$ may make certain shortest paths undefined!